 Technical information about this website's accessibility

-When videos are hosted on YouTube, automatic captions are available, and we have provided additional open captions in some instances.
+When videos are hosted on YouTube then automatic captions are available and we have provided additional open captions in some instances.
 If you encounter a video without captions and need assistance accessing the content, then please get in touch and we will provide the information in an alternative format.
 All new videos published after September 2020 will be made more accessible.
 Some historic videos on our site do not provide alternative media failing WCAG success criterion 1.2.3.
-We are working with our content editors to replace and amend these as we review each page
+We are working with our content editors to replace and amend these as we review each page.

 Pages do not reflow when magnified to 400%; this fails WCAG success criterion 1.4.10.
-The platform that hosts our website does not allow us to change this at present, we are exploring options for replacing the platform and accessibility standards will be included in any future procurement process.
-Anticipated timescales for this have changed over the course of 2020 and this statement will be updated as a new date for progressing is agreed
+The platform that hosts our website does not allow us to change this at present, we are in the process of procuring a new website platform which is expected to be live by September 2023 and will rectify this issue.

 Text can overlap when re-sized up to 200% and some functionality may be lost; this fails WCAG 2.1 success criterion 1.4.4.
-We are working to address this through exploring alternatives for the platform upon which our website is built.
-Accessibility requirements will be included in any further procurement process
+We are in the process of procuring a new website platform which is expected to be live by September 2023 and will rectify this issue.

-A wider University project to procure a new website platform is underway.
-We feel that this should be prioritised to ensure an inclusive, widely accessible digital environment for all users.
-As such there may be some areas of non-accessibility that we are unable to address or give priority to at present as to do so would detract resource from the new website project.
+The new website project is being prioritised because it will provide an inclusive, widely accessible digital environment for all users by design.
+As such there may be some areas of non-accessibility of the current website that we are unable to address or give priority to at present as to do so would detract staff resource from the new website project.
 This will ultimately offer the best solution for all users encountering accessibility difficulties.

 Content not within the scope of the accessibility regulation